 The Actuarial Function is accountable for actuarial methodologies and calibrations, plus the resultant Best Estimate Liabilities and capital requirements.
-The Actuarial Function produces an annual report to the Board providing all of the information necessary for the Company's Board to form their own opinion on the adequacy of Technical Provisions and on the Company's underwriting and reinsurance arrangements.
+It also considers the appropriateness of the IM, supports the IM validation exercises and maintains the IM change log.
+The Actuarial Function produces an annual report to the Board providing all of the information necessary for the Company's Board to form their own opinion on the adequacy of Technical Provisions and on the Company's reinsurance arrangements.

-The independence of the Actuarial Function is derived through its membership of the wider Risk Function.
+The independence of the Actuarial Function is derived through its membership in the wider Risk Function.
 The Actuarial Function is led by the Chief Risk Actuary, who reports to the Company's CRO.
 All persons employed by the Actuarial Function in a defined actuarial role are subject to the Fit and Proper policy requirements to ensure they have the requisite skills and knowledge to complete their responsibilities.
 (Fit and Proper requirements are considered in section B.2.)